robotframework/SeleniumLibrary/README.rst

 See the Versions_ and History_ sections below for more information about different versions and the overall project history.

-The new SeleniumLibrary is currently in pre-release phase.
-The final SeleniumLibrary 3.0 release is planned for October.

 .. image:: https://img.shields.io/pypi/v/robotframework-seleniumlibrary.svg?label=version
    :target: https://pypi.python.org/pypi/robotframework-seleniumlibrary